Marienglashöhle: Show cave or show mine

 The facility is commonly referred to as both a show cave and a show mine.
 The accessible upper and lower levels of the cave were primarily created through mining activities spanning approximately 100 years.
 During this process, the natural crystal grotto, the only natural cavity in the cave, was discovered, which contributed significantly to the popularity of the site among visitors.
 The show cave operator refers to the facility as a show mine.
-It is important to note that the high visitor attraction is largely attributed to the presence of the natural crystal grotto.
+The high visitor attraction is largely attributed to the presence of the natural crystal grotto.
 In technical literature, the facility is referred to as both a mine and a show cave.
 The Association of German Cave and Karst Researchers designates it as a show cave, as does the Thuringian Institute for the Environment and Geology based in Jena.
 On the other hand, the Cave Register of Central Germany, maintained by the Dresden Cave Research Group (Roland H. Winkelhöfer), does not classify the facility as a cave due to its formation through human activity, including gypsum mining.